guptayush2112/3T1D_Capacitorless_DRAM/README.md

 • One other thing to be noted is that in the parametric sweep we can see that the 5 stage VCO's graph is more linear as compared to the 3 stage VCO's graph which means that the 5 stage VCO is more stable and has better phase SNR.</br>

 # Author:
-• Trinath Harikrishna, B.Tech(ECE), SRM Institute of Science and Technology, Kattankulattur, Chennai-603203.
+• Ayush Gupta, B.Tech(ECE), SRM Institute of Science and Technology, Kattankulattur, Chennai-603203.

 # Acknowledgements:
 • <a href='https://www.iith.ac.in/events/2022/02/15/Cloud-Based-Analog-IC-Design-Hackathon/'>Cloud Based Analog IC Design Hackathon</a></br>